 See color accessible chart.
 See full text description.

-Disgorgement and prejudgment interest, as a percentage of total monetary settlements imposed in public company and subsidiary actions, declined to 18 percent in FY 2022, the lowest percentage in any fiscal year in SEED.
+Disgorgement and prejudgment interest in civil actions, as a percentage of total monetary settlements imposed in public company and subsidiary actions, was less than 1 percent in FY 2025, the second lowest percentage in a fiscal year in SEED.

 See color accessible chart.
 See full text description.

 SEED also includes data on admissions of guilt.
 SEED considers a defendant to have an admission of guilt if the admission is in the SEC action, as opposed to a parallel action.
-In FY 2022, there were 16 public company or subsidiary defendants with admissions of guilt, the highest in any fiscal year in SEED.
-Fifteen of the 16 public company and subsidiary defendants with admissions of guilt were in actions announced on September 27, 2022, in which defendants admitted to recordkeeping failures.
-The other defendant with an admission of guilt was also in an action involving Broker Dealer allegations and recordkeeping failures.
+In FY 2025, there were 16 public company or subsidiary defendants with admissions of guilt.

 See color accessible chart.
 See full text description.